buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Functions/IfcCorrectFillAreaStyle.md

 # IfcCorrectFillAreaStyle

 This function returns true if the different fill area styles are assigned correctly to the _IfcFillAreaStyle_.
-Only certain combinations of the entity types provided by the _IfcFillStyleSelect_ are allowed.
+Only certain combinations of the entity types provided by the _IfcFillStyleSelect_ are allowed.<!-- end of definition -->

 Return false: